kyr0/fast-dotproduct/README.md

   # fast-dotproduct

   ### Fast dot product calculations for the web platform.
+Speeds up your 🐌 dot product calculations by up to 103457% ⚡.

 </span>